History of Dover: 20th century

 In the 20th century Dover became the centre of English Channel defence during World War I, as the base for the Dover Patrol.

 In World War I it was, with Folkestone, one of the main troop embarkation ports for France.
 It was also bombed by aeroplanes and zeppelins (the first bomb to be dropped on England fell near Dover Castle on Christmas Eve 1914) and shelled by passing warships.
 This forced residents to shelter in caves and dug-outs.
-The town became known as 'Fortress Dover' and was put under martial law.
+The town became known as 'Fortress Dover'.

+World War II

 In World War II this developed into sustained bombing and shelling by cross-channel guns, causing 3,059 alerts, killing 216 civilians, and damaging 10,056 premises.
 A series of caves and tunnels in the cliffs were used as air-raid shelters (and as a military base, coordinating Operation Dynamo, whose ships landed at Dover) during the war and Dover became a wartime symbol as part of East Kent's Hellfire Corner.

+2,200 shells were fired into the borough, with 464 bombs, and 3 parachute mines.
+Around half of injuries were killed from shelling or bombs.
+It was the first shell that killed the most, before the warning was given.
+107 people were killed by shelling.
+The worst shelling was on Tuesday 26 September 1944, with 63 shells, and a hostel was destroyed, which killed 49 people.

 Defences were constructed as a part of anti-invasion preparations.
 The defences included a large number of pillboxes, trenchworks, and minefields.